 The answer is software.

 Automating workflows with the help of software will ensure improved tracking and management of workflows.
-This brings us to the next important step: choosing the best software to help with your project management workflows.
+This brings us to the next important step: choosing the right software to help with your workflows.

 Workflow software options